RayBB/awesome-social-enterprise/README.md

 ## [Contributing](CONTRIBUTING.md)

 ### Todo
-* Read related books and articles before adding them
+* Read these books and articles before adding them:
   * An Army of Problem Solvers by Shaun Loney
   * Introduction to Social Entrepreneurship by Teresa Chahine
   * Educating at Scale for Sustainable Development and Social Enterprise Growth by Sara Calvo